oVirt/ovirt-site/source/develop/architecture/architecture.md

 3. Cacheable
 4. Uniform interface

-## CLI/SDK
+## SDK

-CLI and SDK are using on the REST api mentioned above.
+SDK are using on the REST api mentioned above.

-SDK:

-1. Python based SDK to allow performing actions on the different entities
+1. Python / Java / Go based SDK to allow performing actions on the different entities
 2. Complete protocol abstraction
 3. Full compliance with the oVirt API architecture
 4. Auto-completion
 5. Self descriptive
 6. Intuitive and easy to use
 7. Auto-Generated

-CLI:

-1. Python based CLI to allow querying and performing actions on the different entities
-2. Complete protocol abstraction
-3. Full compliance with the oVirt API architecture
-4. Highly descriptive help for each operation
-5. Intuitive and easy to use
-6. Auto-Generated

-## Reports Engine

-1. Based on Jasper Reports
-2. Jasper allows to import/export reports definitions
-3. Rich reporting engine
-    -   Report scheduling
-    -   Filters
-    -   Export to various formats
-    -   Report creation studio

 ## DWH